Chin Fung Kee: Academic career

-Achievement
+Career

 He retired as professor emeritus in 1973 and joined Jurutera Konsultant (SEA) Sdn.
 Bhd.
 He was responsible for the design and construction supervision of many highways, bridges, high-rise buildings, reclamations and structures on soft ground.

 Chin played a major role in the formation and development of the Faculty of Engineering, University of Malaya.
 In 1957 after independence, the Government decided to set up the University of Malaya in Kuala Lumpur.
 Together with other teaching staff, he volunteered to approach the then Prime Minister, Tunku Abdul Rahman, to get his support to set up a Faculty of Engineering in Pantai Valley.

 With the approval of the Tunku and an allocation of RM1.5 million only for the project, the team led by Chin went full swing to build the Faculty of Engineering at Pantai Valley.
 Within a period of only four months the engineering buildings were completed and equipment were moved from Singapore to Pantai Valley in Kuala Lumpur to enable the first session in engineering to continue in May 1958 without a break.
 For many nights, he had to sleep in his car to supervise the 24-hour work program.

 When he was the acting Vice Chancellor, Chin was the de facto project director in the planning, design and construction of many buildings in University of Malaya, including the international award-winning Faculty of Medicine, University of Malaya building.

 During the early years of his tenure with the Faculty of Engineering Chin worked closely under the founding professor and Dean, C.A.M.
 Gray.
 Their great achievement, attained through the collective efforts of both staff and students, was to produce the first batch of five graduates in 1958 and to build up in a short period of a few years, a degree which achieved international recognition.
 A pass degree in engineering from the University of Malaya then was readily accepted by British universities for postgraduate studies which normally required a good honours degree.